mvysny/mvysny.github.io/_posts/2022-10-12-vaadin-localization.md

 ```

 In the `getProvidedLocales()` you should return all locales for which you define resource bundles.
-Vaadin will then match the language coming from the browser in the http request to this list,
+Vaadin will then match the language list coming from the browser in the http request to this list,
 it will pick a match and will set it to the VaadinSession and all UIs.
 If no match
 is found, first locale is selected.
 Therefore: